REST Before You Negotiate

 REST is a tool, technique, or better yet, a way of being.
 The best negotiators embody the above “being” throughout all communications, leadership style, and interactions they have.
 Thus, it could be concluded that good negotiators are excellent communicators and that they are always honing their craft.
 Regardless of how you apply REST or in what environment, the outcome will always be weighted to your side because people tend to respond to authenticity and the human element.

-A few considerations to help you build a good negotiations tool box using REST:
+A few considerations to help you build a good negotiation toolbox using REST:

 - Do your homework